ScottContini/a_better_xorshift128-inverter/README.md

-# a_better_xorshift128-inverter
+# a_better_xorshift128_inverter
 xorshift128+ is behind JavaScript v8 Math.random() function.
 In most cases you only need 2 outputs to predict all past and future outputs with certainty, but in some cases you need 3 outputs.
 This repo demonstrates the inversion with 2 or 3 outputs.

 It contains 2 repos as follows:

 - xorshift128.c : this program will take command line input for the seed, and provide observed outputs to be fed into the other program.

-    - a_better_inverter.c : this program will take command line input of the consecutive observed outputs from the first program, and retrieve a seed that matches at least the first 2 outputs.
-If you provide 3 outputs in the command line, it will derive the exact same seed and will match all outputs.
+- a_better_inverter.c : this program will take command line input of the consecutive observed outputs from the first program, and retrieve all seeds that match the first 2 outputs.
+If you provide 3 outputs in the command line, it is very likely that there is only one seed so it will derive the exact seed that will match all outputs.

 ## xorshift128.c compilation: